 Back in 1987, a 24-year-old Daniel Katz co-founded the Rainforest Alliance, a tiny organization with a big mission: save the rainforests.
-Today, as we celebrate our 35th anniversary, Daniel chronicles our journey, from inspiration to global movement.
+Read on to learn more about the Rainforest Alliance, as Daniel chronicles our journey from inspiration to global movement.

-Since day one, the Rainforest Alliance has been a labor of love.
-We were a small bunch of young idealists, concerned about the fate of tropical forests and all of the species that lived within them.
+A few years later, I co-founded the Rainforest Alliance.
+We were a small bunch of young, idealistic New Yorkers, fascinated by tropical forests and determined to save them.
 We started the Rainforest Alliance with zero dollars, zero contacts, and zero donors, but I think we made up for that with sheer determination.
-I still remember our very first 100-dollar donation, which we received in 1986 from the late Dr. Thomas Lovejoy, a renowned ecologist who actually helped popularize the term “biodiversity.”
+I still remember our first 100-dollar donation—Dr. Thomas Lovejoy in late 1986—and every milestone like that.

 Sign up for useful tips to green your life and protect our planet.